 - Removing the central line as soon as it is no longer needed

-The chart below shows the rate of central line-linked bloodstream infections that occurred in patients in the Adult Intensive Care Units at Cedars-Sinai vs. the expected number.
+The chart below shows the rate of central line-linked bloodstream infections that occurred in patients at Cedars-Sinai vs. the expected number.